 In addition to working in a direct service capacity with our students, the Office of Disability Resources also collaborates with administrators, faculty, and staff to ensure that the facilitation of reasonable and appropriate accommodations for students with documented disabilities is provided.
 Bryn Athyn will offer reasonable and appropriate accommodations to assist otherwise qualified persons in achieving access to its programs, services, and facilities.
-Documentation must be submitted to ODR and an intake appointment is conducted to develop an accommodation plan directly with the student in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americanswith Disabilities Act of 1990.
+Documentation must be submitted to ODR to develop an accommodation plan directly with the student in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.